meta-toolkit/meta/index.md

  - text tokenization, including deep semantic features like parse trees
  - inverted and forward indexes with compression and various caching strategies
- - various ranking functions for searching the indexes
+ - a collection of ranking functions for searching the indexes
- - topic modeling algorithms
+ - topic models
  - classification algorithms
+ - graph algorithms
+ - language models
- - wrappers for liblinear and libsvm
+ - wrappers for liblinear and libsvm (including libsvm dataset parsers)
  - UTF8 support for analysis on various languages
  - multithreaded algorithms